Cable Scheduler Users

 If you need to re-set your administrator password contact SCADA Systems Ltd for assistance.

-A read-only user cannot make any changes to the database or other files produced from Cable Scheduler.
-Read-only users may only view the data and may view the datasheets and diagrams that have already been created.
+A read only user cannot make any changes to the database or other files produced from Cable Scheduler.
+Read-only users may only view the data and may view the reports that have already been created.
 Read-only users cannot make any changes to the user list.

 Cable Scheduler needs to know about Database accounts when working with a project connected to a SQL Server database.
 Cable Scheduler uses database accounts to connect to SQL server to perform user tasks (such as changing data) and administrative tasks (such as creating databases).